 1937 Birthday of British playwright Tom Stoppard, four-time winner of the Tony Award for Best Play: Rosencrantz and Guildenstern Are Dead (1968), Travesties (1976), The Real Thing (1984), and The Coast of Utopia (2007).
 His roster of intelligent dramas also includes Arcadia, The Invention of Love, Rock 'n' Roll, and Jumpers.

-1941 Broadway producer Sam H. Harris, a longtime associate of George M. Cohan, dies today in New York at age 69.
+1941 Broadway producer Sam H. Harris, a longtime associate of George M. Cohan, dies in New York at age 69.
 Collaborations between the two included Little Johnny Jones and Forty-Five Minutes From Broadway.
 Among Harris' other producing credits was the Pulitzer Prize winning You Can't Take It With You.

-1957 A young Broadway talent is lost as Judy Tyler dies today in an auto accident.
-Tyler, age 24, had a major role in the Richard Rodgers and Oscar Hammerstein II musical Pipe Dream.
-She had also recently completed shooting on the Elvis Presley film "Jailhouse Rock."
+1957 A young Broadway talent is lost as Judy Tyler dies in an auto accident.
+Tyler, age 24, had a major role in the Rodgers and Hammerstein musical Pipe Dream.
+She had also recently completed shooting on the Elvis Presley film Jailhouse Rock.

-2012 Andy Griffith, who carved out a particularly American television persona as the beloved star of the series "The Andy Griffith Show" and "Matlock," dies at age 86.
+2012 Andy Griffith, who carved out a particularly American television persona as the beloved star of the series The Andy Griffith Show and Matlock, dies at age 86.
 Griffith appeared on Broadway in No Time for Sergeants and Destry Rides Again, and received Tony nominations for both performances.